(Last Updated On: February 26, 2023)

 I have an “EGG-celent” Easter centerpiece idea for you that is anything but your traditional easter flowers.
-This fun centerpiece features fresh flowers designed in a ring of fresh eggshells and will have everyone talking at your easter celebration!
-In this post, The Best Flowers for Easter (a budget-friendly centerpiece idea) I will take you through step-by-step on how to make this fun design for your Easter table.
+Would you believe this fun easter table centerpiece costs just $20!
+It features fresh flowers designed in a ring of fresh eggshells and will have everyone talking at your easter celebration!
+In this post, Crafting the Perfect Easter Centerpiece: Easy on a Budget – I will take you through step-by-step on how to make this fun, budget-friendly design for your Easter table.

 a ring of fresh eggs with their tops removed and flowers added. all in soft pastels.